rafaelmosquim/forge/todo/open_science.md

 - [ ] Add a `datasets/README.md` that outlines versioning policies, source attribution requirements, and a contact for corrections.

 ## 3. Automated Validation & Regression Proofs
-- [ ] Extend pytest coverage to hit the descriptor-aware `run_scenario` path with golden JSON fixtures per sector/route; block merges on these checks instead of manual UI runs.
+- [x] Extend pytest coverage to hit the descriptor-aware `run_scenario` path (light unit tests for core modules). [ ] Add golden JSON fixtures and block on them.
 - [ ] Promote `run_descriptor_checks.py` into a CLI subcommand that CI can execute (nightly or on-demand), storing balance/emission artifacts for regression review.
 - [ ] Maintain the Table 1 validation baselines as versioned CSV/Parquet and load them directly in snapshot tests with documented tolerances.
 - [ ] Cover Streamlit-only helpers (sector gate, route matching, pick resolution) with UI-focused tests (e.g., `pytest-streamlit` components) to prevent silent regressions.